Nick-Chapman/zagain/README.md

 # zagain

 Have a play with the Z-machine again.
 This time in Haskell.
 With an eye to doing some static recompilation.
-Perhaps using this a learning opportunity to target WASM (via generated C).
-See early exploration of `emscripten` [here](c/README.md)

 ### Resources